The browser you’re using is no longer supported by our website. Please use Microsoft Edge, Chrome or Firefox for a better browsing experience.

 Component content

-As a Company that sources ingredients from all over the world, from vanilla in Madagascar to citrus in California, we take our responsibility to preserve biodiversity extremely seriously.
+From vanilla in Madagascar to citrus in California, we source ingredients from all over the world.
+As such, we take our responsibility to preserve biodiversity extremely seriously.

-Biodiversity is essential for the survival of all species and it is the natural heritage we leave as a legacy for future generations.
+Biodiversity is essential for the survival of all species; it is the natural heritage we leave as a legacy for future generations.

 Component content